 Another concern among truck drivers is distracted driving that can result in crashes.
 Distracted driving is an activity that shifts attention away from driving.

 Because truck drivers travel long distances, it can be tedious.
 In rural areas, the driver might not get a good signal on the radio.
 The boredom might force the driver to do other things such as texting, eating, or doing something else to stay occupied.
-Remember that a minor act of reaching over for an object can take the driver’s concentration off the road.
+Remember that, according to Flores, Tawney, and Acosta, a minor act of reaching over for an object can take the driver’s concentration off the road.

 - Alcohol And Drugs